fsantanna-no/p2p-tml-paper/rita-24/response.md

 As was described in the Introduction,

-> Peers in the application form a dynamic network graph and communicate only
+> "Peers in the application form a dynamic network graph and communicate only
 > with direct neighbours, as in typical unstructured peer-to-peer networks.
 > Events are flooded in the graph and are triggered locally with a small delay
-> to compensate the network latency.
+> to compensate the network latency."

 What we meant is that the same effect of a broadcast is reached after the events are flooded in the network, but only through direct neighbour